 Published on September 7th, 2012 | by Grant Barnard19

-- The first thing to keep in mind is that the less pressure that you have to use – the less over spray you will get.
-So you will want to use the least amount of pressure as possible to get the results you want.
-Smaller tips require less pressure to atomize the paint.
+- The first thing to keep in mind is that the less pressure that you use – the less over spray you will get.

 The tip size number system works the same with most manufactures.
 You see numbers like 213 515 717.
 The first number in the set of three numbers is the spray pattern size.
 It is half of the spray pattern height.
-So if it is a 5 then the pattern will be 10 inches tall when sprayed at the correct distance from the surface.
+So if the first number is a 5 then the pattern will be 10 inches tall.
 The second two numbers in the set of three is the orifice size.
 A 13 or 15 or 17 is actually .013 in or .015 inches.
 The orifice size will be a factor in controlling the amount of paint coming out of the gun and this will change based on how thin or thick the paint is.

 What The Tip Size Chart Doesn’t Tell You

 The tip size chart is very useful in deciding a tip size.
 You should gather that the orifice size lets much more paint through when size goes up just one number.
 The amount of paint that comes through is very much dependent of the power of the pump and the viscosity of the paint.
 So you must know that there is a HUGE difference between a 211 and a 213 or a 413 and a 415.
 The thing to consider is really the speed that the paint is being applied to the surface.
 A 211 will apply the paint about the same as a 413 or 513, it’s just the fan pattern will be double the size.
 And a 211 will put out paint much slower and with a nicer finish than a 213.

 Correct Spray Tip Size For Spraying Trim or Gutterwork